open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 > - I added the `Validate` method to my Config struct where I am checking if the
 >   `interval` setting value is at least 1 minute (1m) and if the
 >   `number_of_traces` setting value is greater or equal to 1.
 If that is not
->   true the Collector will generate an error during it's startup process and
+>   true the Collector will generate an error during its startup process and
 >   display the message accordingly.

 If you want to take a closer look at the structs and interfaces involved in the